 Our typology now takes the form of Figure 6.1 with examples of methods for each category.
 Clearly, the examples shown do not exhaust the possibilities, and we can now look briefly at the full range of methods.
-Figure 6.1 A typology of research methods descriptions of the methods, but simply to show the range of possibilities.
+It is not the object here to give detailed descriptions of the methods, but simply to show the range of possibilities.